World Languages and Cultures

 Course Type(s): RE, WT

-The natural aspects and historical evolution of the culture and civilization of Latin American countries.
-Landmarks in the political, economic, cultural and social history of the continent are traced from the pre-colonial times to the present.
+Study of the natural aspects and historical evolution of the culture and civilization of Latin American countries.
+Landmarks in the political, economic, cultural and social history of the continents are traced from the pre-colonial times to the present.
 Students are introduced to, and familiarized with, the world of Latin American history, life, thought, and feelings.
 Emphasis is given to aspects of Latin America today such as the new political and economic map in the twenty-first century, women's impact in politics, LGBT issues, religion, education, science and technology, music, art, and film.
 Conducted in Spanish.

 FS-311 Independent Readings in SpanishCredits: 1-3